Gol Gappay/ Pani Puri Recipe - Yummy Traditional

 38. Medium heat the oil in the wok on a medium flame

-39. To check the oil temperature put a small piece of dough if it comes quickly on top is ready to oil for frying
+39. To check the oil temperature put a small piece of dough if it comes quickly on top and is ready to oil for frying.

-41. Once they started floating in the oil slide other puri repeat the same last process
+41. Once they started floating in the oil slide other puri repeated the same process.

-42. At this stage keep the flame low to prevent burn Accordingly capacity of wok you can fry puris
+42. At this stage keep the flame low to prevent burn Accordingly capacity of the wok you can fry puris.

 45. Repeat the same process with all remaining puris